Autism first signs: a checklist for primary school age children

 行为体征

-Children on the spectrum will often display unique behaviours.
+Children on the spectrum will often display unique or unexpected behaviours.
 These may include:

-- Repetitive behaviour, such as lining up or arranging toys in a certain way.
+- Repetitive behaviour, such as arranging objects or toys in a precise, unchanging way.

-You may recognise many of the traits listed above in your child, or just a few.
+You may recognise many of the characteristics listed above in your child, or just a few.

-It’s only when enough of these signs are present – and your child’s health professional has ruled out other possible causes – that your child might be referred for an autism assessment.
+It’s only when enough of these characteristics are present – and your child’s health professional has ruled out other possible causes – that your child might be referred for an autism assessment.

 If you have any concerns, it’s best you seek further information.
 The best place to start is with a health professional, such as your family GP or child and family health nurse.